 This is the first book in Naomi Novik’s brilliant Temeraire series.
 Napoleonic War + Dragon = Awesomeness.
 Nicole at The Tinker’s Packs was listening to this series most of last year and obsessing about it just a little.

-- Copies of Lies of Locke Lamora by Scott Lynch.
+Lies of Locke Lamora - all

 “Remarkable . . .
 Scott Lynch’s first novel, The Lies of Locke Lamora, exports the suspense and wit of a cleverly constructed crime caper into an exotic realm of fantasy, and the result is engagingly entertaining.” – The Times